Kernel k-Groups via Hartigan's Method: Numerical Experiments

-The main goal of this section is twofold.
-First, to illustrate that in Euclidean spaces with the standard metric of energy statistics, as defined by the energy distance \eqref{eq:energy}, the clustering method implemented by kernel k-groups is more flexible and in general more accurate than k-means and GMM.
-Second, we want to compare kernel k-groups with kernel k-means and spectral clustering when these methods operate on the same kernel.
+The main goal of this subsection is twofold.
+First, to illustrate that in Euclidean spaces with the standard metric of energy statistics, defined by the energy distance \eqref{eq:energy}, kernel k-groups is more flexible and in general more accurate than k-means and GMM.
+Second, we want to compare kernel k-groups with kernel k-means and spectral clustering when these methods operate on the same kernel, i.e. when solving the same optimization problem.
+We thus consider the metrics